silnrsi/wsresources/README.md

 ## Structure

 Examples of possible resource files for a language with code xxx.

+Regarding Keyman keyboards, this repo is likely a good home for legacy Keyman keyboards.
+However, for Unicode Keyman keyboards we encourage them to be submitted to the [Keyman repo](https://github.com/keymanapp/keyboards).

 ```
 wsresources